Regional Red List: Towards 2010 targets

 In April 2002 at the Convention on Biological Diversity (CBD), 188 nations committed themselves to actions to "...achieve, by 2010, a significant reduction of the current rate of biodiversity loss at the global, regional and national levels...".

 When a Regional Red List is compiled at regular intervals, it can provide information about how the status of the region's biodiversity is changing over time.
-This information may be useful to policy makers, conservationists, and the general public, as it may assist countries in meeting their obligation to the CBD.
+This information may be useful to policy makers, conservationists, and the general public, as it may assist countries in meeting their obligations to the CBD.

 Building the Regional Red List Network

 Currently, a global network of countries and individuals working on Regional Red Lists is being developed.
 This will include a centralised online database where Regional Red List assessments and Action Plans can be stored, managed, and made accessible.
 With this regional network there will be opportunities to learn from each other's experiences in applying the IUCN Categories and Criteria and in using this information for conservation planning and priority setting.